 Acting for Film Capstone is a project-based class where students realize the culmination of their coursework in a real-world performance for film and television and/or live performance.

-MAAF-571: Introduction to Auditioning Technique (2.5)
+MAAF-571: Audition Technique 1 (2.5)

 Introduction to Auditioning Technique focuses on the exploration and practice of techniques for professional camera auditions with an emphasis on preparing for cold readings.